ssanderson/python-interface/docs/index.rst

 :mod:`interface` is a library for declaring interfaces and for statically asserting that classes implement those interfaces.
-It provides stricter semantics than Python's built-in :mod:`abc` module, and it aims to produce `exceptionally useful error messages`_ when interfaces aren't satisfied.
+It provides stricter semantics than Python's built-in :mod:`abc` module, and it aims to produce :ref:`exceptionally useful error messages <error-detection>` when interfaces aren't satisfied.

 :mod:`interface` supports Python 2.7 and Python 3.4+.